marziyedl/register-form/README.md

 # Getting Started with Create React App

 This Project is a multiple steps form project with Formik and typeScript.
+If in every step you leave to form state should b keep, I used context for save states
-## Available Scripts
+## Available Script

-In the project directory, you can run:

 ### `npm start`